Shailesh103/AI-Resume-Analyzer/README.md

 1. **Parse**: `backend/app/parser.py` extracts raw text from PDF (pdfplumber) or DOCX (python-docx), including table cells (a lot of resumes use table layouts).
-2. **Prompt**: `backend/app/prompts.py` has a carefully constrained system prompt that forces Claude to return structured JSON: overall score, ATS score, section scores, strengths/weaknesses, missing keywords, and specific bullet-point rewrites.
+2. **Prompt**: `backend/app/prompts.py` has a carefully constrained system prompt that forces Chatgpt to return structured JSON: overall score, ATS score, section scores, strengths/weaknesses, missing keywords, and specific bullet-point rewrites.
-3. **Validate**: `backend/app/schemas.py` uses Pydantic to validate the LLM's JSON output before it ever reaches the frontend — if Claude returns malformed data, the API fails loudly instead of silently passing garbage to the UI.
+3. **Validate**: `backend/app/schemas.py` uses Pydantic to validate the LLM's JSON output before it ever reaches the frontend — if chatgpt returns malformed data, the API fails loudly instead of silently passing garbage to the UI.
 4. **Render**: The frontend renders results as if a recruiter marked up your resume with a red pen — strikethroughs on weak bullets, margin notes on what's wrong, a rewrite